 These concerns can range from privacy and cyber security threats to having profound impact on work because of automation.
 According to MGI, while 50% of work tasks will be supported or completed by AI, new jobs and demand for AI-relevant competency will rise in the next decade.
 In their research, 15% of global workforce will be displace by automation from 2016 to 2030 but will create up to 890 million jobs or 33% of total jobs to offset the loss.

 Some initiatives are found in European Union’s General Data Protection Regulation, also called AI-Law, which lays the foundation for storing, processing, and exchange of personal data.
 In Estonia, the proposed Kratt-Law opens the discussion over the unintended consequences of AI and who has the legal liability if it messes up.

 Making AI Safe, Secure, and Ethical for People

 “AI is a strategic capability.
 Apply it ‘for’ the people, not to the people.
 We must organize data right, create value for citizens, earn public trust” — Kok Ping Soon, GovTech Singapore

 Engagement with citizens help establish confidence and dispel fears.
 Most of the best practices point to having the needs and voices of end-users be at the center of development and decision-making.

 Strict scrutiny by public sector professionals, technology experts, and institutions can provide soundness to the development of any AI system especially on matters with moral and ethical implications.
-In CPI and Boston Consulting Group research for AI in government, moral and ethical issues tops the concern of the citizens, followed by lack of transparency.
+In CPI and BCG research for AI in government, moral and ethical issues tops the concern of the citizens, followed by lack of transparency.